Skip to content

 How I switched to Elixir Strings for good

-Before 2009, I wasn’t able to try out different brands and would usually stick to standard guitar strings around by the D’addario brand.
+Before 2009, I wasn’t able to try out different brands and would usually stick to standard guitar strings around by the D’Addario brand.
 Around 2009, I was going to replace one of my guitarist friends in a cover band and I had to meet him and find out about the setlist and how they would play the songs.
 I didn’t bring a guitar with me so I was using his backup guitar.

 While I was playing his guitar, I asked what gauge those strings were and he told me 9s and asked me how old I thought these strings were.
 I answered: “Should be 2-3 weeks old.”
 He told me the correct answer: “8 months old!“.